 One of the most popular and critically acclaimed serials in the history of U.S. television, The Sopranos lasted six seasons, from 1999 to 2004.
 The HBO smash hit is riddled with humor, but hasn’t usually been read with this perspective in mind.
 From its number of episodes, 86—a restaurant term that suggests the end of something—, to characters’ names as well as the names of their possessions, the series is loaded with signs of humor.
 To better understand the comic basis of the series it will help us to look to Dante Aligheri, who explained his use of “Commedia” in a letter he addressed to Lord Can Grande della Scala:

 To understand the title, it must be known that comedy is derived from comos, “a village,” and from oda, “a song” so that a comedy is, so to speak, “a rustic song.”
-Comedy then is a certain genre of poetic narrative differing form all others.
+Comedy then is a certain genre of poetic narrative differing from all others.
 For it differs from tragedy in its matter, in that tragedy is tranquil and conducive to wonder at the beginning but foul and conducive to horror at the end, or catastrophe […].
 Comedy, on the other hand, introduces a situation of adversity, but ends its matter in prosperity […].
 Tragedy uses an elevated and sublime style, while comedy uses an unstudied and low style, which is what Horace implies in the Art of Poetry [...]
 (1973: 100)

-Dante’ begins his Commedia in Hell and ends in Paradise.
+Dante begins his Commedia in Hell and ends in Paradise.
 David Chase begins The Sopranos in the hell of earth and ends the six-year season with an Italian American version of Paradise, the prosperous family at the dinner table.
 In the end, I read The Sopranos as an imaginary song of an Italian American cosmos played in the key of comedy.

 Humor and Italian American Culture